aimeertaylor/Pv3Rs/README.md

 - Pv3Rs scales to 100s of markers but not whole-genome sequence (WGS) data.

-- We do not recommend running `Pv3Rs::compute_posterior()` for data whose total genotype count (sum of per-episode multiplicities of infection, exceeds eight).
+- We do not recommend running `Pv3Rs::compute_posterior()` for data whose total genotype count (sum of per-episode multiplicities of infection) exceeds eight.
 If the total genotype counts exceeds eight but there are multiple recurrences, it might be possible to generate recurrent state estimates for individual recurrences (this approach was used in [2]).